6: Dark Dreams and Twisted Things

 Tuli's eyes snapped open, her body shaking, feeling hands upon her.
 "Goodness me, there we go, breathe Tuli, breathe, gave me a bit of a fright with that.
 It was just a nightmare, a bad dream."
 Tuli blinked, shaking, trying to clear her head as she looked up to see Fredwick kneeling above her, obvious concern upon the halfman's face even under the minimal light of the moon and the flickering embers of what had been their campfire.

 It took Tuli some moments to compose and reorient herself.
 They were not in a swamp, and were in fact nowhere near any such place.
-They were in the White Fir Hills, close to the Irontip Peaks Mountains.
+They were in the White Fir Hills, close to the Irontip Peaks mountain range.
 There were no disembodied voices, evil swamp mist or smoke, no corpses macabre, and no Void Dust being forced unto her.
 It was all just a passing nightmare.
 "Is it my watch?" she asked, fighting to keep her voice steady and find her calm.

 Fredwick nodded slowly, but she could see the deep concern on his face.
 "Are you alright to take it?
-You look like you slept not an ink, and you are pale as a ghost.
+You look like you slept not a wink, and you are pale as a ghost.
 I can do double duty, it isn't a hardship."
 He was of course lying, and had no doubt Tuli could see that, he wasn't making an effort to hide it, however the offer was genuine.
 Fredwick felt terrible for her, she'd been tossing and turning, muttering and shaking the whole night, clearly not able to get a properly restful sleep thus far.

 Tuli shook her head, forcing herself to her feet.
 "I'm fine, just need to shake it off, it was a very vivid dream.
 Besides you too need rest.
 I'll manage Fredwick, it was just a nightmare, I'm not a child any longer, I'll be fine."
 Tuli was not entirely certain she believed that, unable to shake some sort of creeping doubts, after all by now the Vorgi had to have at least some idea that things had been disrupted, their product had not made it.
 So some part of her couldn't help but think this was more than just a bad dream.
 After all, they had a bit of her hair and blood, supposedly for ensuring her compliance.
 The threat of that had been obvious, and also esoteric enough in its nature that she had to consider the possibility.
 After all she didn't really have a great understanding of the arcane arts, and certainly not the darker forbidden types, but she had to presume with a bit of someone's blood and hair you could easily locate them, if not also contact them or inflict all manner of terrible, unpleasant or otherwise unwelcome magickal effects upon them.
 It did not help or relieve her concerns to remember just how vividly real the whole thing had felt.
 She'd even awoken out of breath, her legs sore and tired, burning as if she'd been running for some time, not sleeping.
 An involuntary shudder ran through her body then, as she got the sudden and unpleasant sensation that she was being watched.
 It passed almost as swiftly as it started, but the discomfort remained.